 We will need you to confirm before reporting your break in studies to the Home Office that you have or will be able to successfully leave the UK.
 Also if you are interrupting your studies due to Covid 19, you need to let us know this since we need to include this information when we report your change of circumstances.

-If you have a Tier 4 visa, an interruption could affect your visa status in the UK.
+If you have a Student visa, an interruption could affect your visa status in the UK.